Jenguk42/CCNA/Routing/OSPF.md

 	- Enabled by default on Frame Relay and X.25 interfaces
 	- Neighbours have to be manually configured.
 ### Broadcast Network Type
+In the broadcast network type, **routers will only form a full OSPF adjacency with the DR and BDR of the segment.**
 ![[Pasted image 20240828153033.png]]
 - Enabled on Ethernet and FDDI interfaces by default.
 - Routers **dynamically discover** neighbours by sending/listening for OSPF Hello messages using multicast address `224.0.0.5`.
+	- Messages to the DR/BDR are multicast using address `224.0.0.6`.
-- A **DR (designated router)** and **BDR (backup designated router)** must be elected on each subnet (only DR if there are no OSPF neighbours, E.g., R1's `G1/0` interface).
+- A **DR (designated router)** and **BDR (backup designated router)** must be elected on each subnet.
+	- DR and BDR will form a FULL adjacency with ALL routers in the subnet.
+	- Only DR needs to be elected if there are no OSPF neighbours.
+(E.g., R1's `G1/0` interface).
 - Routers which aren't the DR or BDR become a **DROther**.
+	- DROthers form a FULL adjacency only with the DR/BDR.
-	- DROthers will only move to the FULL state with the DR and BDR.
-The neighbour state with other DROthers will be 2-way.
+	- DROthers remain in the 2-way state with other DROthers, not forming full adjacencies.
+- LSAs are only shared with DR and BDR (DROthers do not exchange LSAs).
+	- This reduces the amount of LSAs flooding the network, minimising the network traffic.
 #### DR & BDR Election
 DR/BDR election is 'non pre-emptive'.
 Once the DR/BDR are selected they will keep their role until OSPF is reset, the interface fails/is shut down, etc.
 - Order of priority when choosing the DR of the subnet: